ddc-java/style-guide/docs/sql.md

 In this style guide, the focus is primarily on naming (including casing), and on a few general formatting rules.
 Most of these are long-established, and widely followed---though with plenty of variation from organization to organization.
 One benefit of this flexibility is that many SQL formatters can be configured to apply several of these rules; this includes the **Code/Reformat code** feature of IntelliJ, which---when using the default settings---will apply all of the formatting rules (but not the structural or naming &amp; letter-casing rules) given here.

-This style guide is deliberately oriented toward using SQL via an _object-relation mapping_ (ORM) library.
+This style guide is deliberately oriented toward using SQL via an _object-relational mapping_ (ORM) library.
 That is, it's generally assumed that an ORM such as Hibernate or Room will be be managing persistence, and---in most cases---generating the SQL DDL code to implement the data model in a database schema.
 Thus, there is not much attention placed on formatting details for SQL statements; instead, naming and letter casing of keywords and identifiers are the main focus, with a secondary focus on formatting (primarily for the purpose of producing technical documentation).

 Some of the rules here are based on Simon Holywell's [SQL Style Guide](https://www.sqlstyle.guide/) (SSG).
 However, where the DDC Java style rules incorporate those in GJSG with only a few amendments, the DDC SQL style guide deviates significantly from SSG.
 Thus, the rules below should be treated as normative, without reference to similar or contradicting rules in the SSG.